Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-Kid-Friendly Snowman Cookies
+Gingerbread Snowman Cookies

-My kids loved helping me make these snowman cookies.
+My kids loved helping me make gingerbread snowman cookies.
 They aren’t usually fans of gingersnap cookies, but they gobbled these right up.
 I don’t like my ginger cookies too gingery, if you know what I mean.
 They have just the right amount of spice and are super soft.

 How to Make Melted Snowman Cookies